Skip to main menu Skip to main content Skip to footer

 The cause of melasma is not entirely clear, although sun exposure and changes in hormones seem to be important in stimulating over-activation of the skin’s pigment producing cells.
 Melasma likely occurs when the color-making cells in the skin (melanocytes) produce too much color.
 People with skin of color are more prone to melasma because they have more active melanocytes than people with light skin.

-Common Melasma triggers include:
+Common Melasma Triggers Include

-• Sun exposure: Ultraviolet (UV) light from the sun stimulates the melanocytes.
+Ultraviolet (UV) light from the sun stimulates the melanocytes.
 In fact, just a small amount of sun exposure can make melasma return after fading.
 Ultraviolet sun exposure makes melasma worse in the summer and causes it to return quickly after treatment, if the skin isn’t protected from the sun.

-• Hormonal changes: Hormonal changes have been known to cause melasma.
+Hormonal changes have been known to cause melasma.
 Pregnant women are often susceptible to melasma.
 When melasma appears in pregnant women, it is also referred to as chloasma, or the ‘mask of pregnancy’.

-• Medication and skin care products: Some medications such as birth control and skin care products that affect one’s hormones can lead to melasma.
+Some medications such as birth control and skin care products that affect one’s hormones can lead to melasma.
 If a product irritates your skin, melasma can worsen.

 Diagnosing Melasma